littleactuary/littleactuary.github.io/_posts/blog/2015-12-05-Web-application-framework-with-Shiny.md

 * update your IE browser,
 * install GoogleChrome or Firefox and set them as your default web browser.

-If you want include a web browser into you whole app, you can download Goolge Chrome Portable [**here**](http://portableapps.com/apps/internet/google_chrome_portable){:target="_blank"}.
+If you want to include a web browser into you whole app, you can download Goolge Chrome Portable [**here**](http://portableapps.com/apps/internet/google_chrome_portable){:target="_blank"}.
 Then put the `GoogleChromePortable` folder in `Your app` folder.
 I have tested it on different computers, sometimes it works, somtimes it doesn't and I don't know why.
 Anyway, I think nowadays people all have a modern web browser in their computer so you don't need to prepare google chrome portable for them.

 ### main.R
 Since our app works with a web browser, we need to speficy it in our `main.r` script: